open-telemetry/opentelemetry-collector-contrib/extension/observer/dockerobserver/README.md

 Requires Docker API Version 1.22+.

-The collector will need permissions to access the Docker Engine API.
+The collector will need permissions to access the Docker Engine API, specifically it will need read access to the Docker socket (default `unix:///var/run/docker.sock`).

 ### Configuration